hikeventures/hikeventures.github.io/_posts/best/2015-04-16-best-outdoor-case-for-macbook-pro-13.markdown

 layout: post
 ---

 Recently, I was looking for a new case for my MacBook Pro 13" 2018 with Touch Bar which I can also take with me on light outdoor activities.
+We make a commission for purchases made through the following links which will help us to keep this blog running.

 I came across the Thule Gauntlet 13" MacBook Attaché which I found to be one of the best outdoor case to protect my MacBook Pro.